Sigm0oid/dynamodb-geo.py/README.md

 ## Limitations

-### No Delete and Update Item supported
-Currently, the library does not support update and delete item for now.
-The items for now can be deleted using AWS SDK [UpdateItem][updateitem] and [DeleteItem][deleteitem]

 ### No composite key support
 Currently, the library does not support composite keys.
 You may want to add tags such as restaurant, bar, and coffee shop, and search locations of a specific category; however, it is currently not possible.
 You need to create a table for each tag and store the items separately.